andyxf1029/minimal-mistakes/docs/_docs/01-quick-start-guide.md

 </figure>

-–  Provide the name and location to create new workspace
+–  Provide the name and location to create a new workspace

 <figure>